FacebookInstagram

 Indifferent: Some Christians simply don’t care about the historical facts that point to Jesus, more than likely, being born in the spring, not winter.

-Freedom: Some Christians simply love the freedom Jesus gives to honor, exalt, and celebrate His birth, Immanuel, GOD with us.
+FREEDOM: Some Christians simply love the freedom Jesus gives to honor, exalt, and celebrate His birth, Immanuel, GOD with us ANY DAY AND TIME, including on December 25th, Christmas!

 Yes, it is true, Jesus was, more than likely, born in the spring, not winter.
 Yes, it is also true that Christians who celebrate Jesus’ birth in the winter, spring, summer, or fall, or every day of the week are celebrating the ONE who deserves to be honored and exalted and praised everyday of our lives!
 “For from him and through him and to him are all things.
 To him be glory forever.
 Amen!”
 (Romans 11:36).